Migraines Special Needs Factsheet

 Migraines are recurring headaches that cause intense pain and other symptoms, which may include nausea; vomiting; abdominal pain; and sensitivity to light, sound, or odors.
 Migraines can be debilitating and last hours to several days.

-Migraine triggers include stress, menstruation, skipping meals, lack of sleep, dehydration, smoke, weather changes, caffeine, and certain foods.
+Migraine triggers include stress, menstruation, skipping meals, lack of sleep, dehydration, smoke, weather changes, caffeine, and some foods.

-Sensory warning signs, called auras, sometimes signal that a migraine is coming on.
+Some people get sensory warning signs, called auras, that signal a migraine is coming on.
 Most auras are visual, such as flashing lights, zig-zag lines, or blind spots.

 Students with migraines may need to: